vippsas/vipps-recurring-api/vipps-recurring-api-howitworks.md

 <!-- START_METADATA
 ---
-title: How It Works
+title: How it works
 sidebar_position: 10
 ---
 END_METADATA -->

-# Vipps Recurring API: How It Works
+# How it works

 <!-- START_COMMENT -->